DRIVER-EU/csharp-test-bed-adapter/README.md

 * if your certificate is issued by a Root CA, then this .pem file should contain only the Root CA certificate
 * if your certificate is issued by an Intermediate CA, which is issued by a Root CA (this is currently the case within the DRIVER+ Test-bed), then this .pem file should contain the Root CA certificate and the Intermediate CA certificate

+Because of a [flaw](https://github.com/edenhill/librdkafka/issues/1814) inside the librdkafka DLL used inside the C# adapter, this complete chain needs to be generated manually in order to work with Intermediate CA certificates inside the .pem file.
+You can create this .pem file by extracting the certificate chain from the .p12, with a key management tool like openssl (or keytool):

+`$ openssl pkcs12 -in <your p12 keystore> -cacerts -nokeys -chain > ca_certs.pem`

-For more information on security within the DRIVER+ Test-bed, please the (this repository)[https://github.com/DRIVER-EU/test-bed-security-authorization-service].
+For more information on security within the DRIVER+ Test-bed, please see [this repository](https://github.com/DRIVER-EU/test-bed-security-authorization-service).

 ## Data conversion between Avro and C#